code-me-matcha/visualization/02_activities/assignments/assignment_3/tableau-viz-desc.md

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
-        I used Tableau to create my Sankey diagram, specifically the Sankey web extension to streamline creation of the viz.
+        I used Tableau to create my treemap diagram.
     > Who is your intended audience?
         My intended audience includes Ontario government officials, funding recipients (municipalities, organizations), community stakeholders, and emergency first-responders (firefighters, police departments, etc).
 This audience needs transparency on funding allocation.
     > What information or message are you trying to convey with your visualization?